cameronsamuels/iconrounder/README.md

 # How to
 1. Go to <http://cameronsamuels.com/iconrounder>
 2. Upload an icon
-3. Downoad the round icon
+3. Download the round icon

 # Features
 - Exports as a transparent png